-With young adults making up more than 20% of the voting population, study abroad students truly have the power to make a difference with their voice—and their vote!—this election season.
-To make sure that studying abroad doesn’t get in the way of your vote, we’ve collected these four steps for how to vote from abroad.
+With young adults making up a key population of today’s voters, study abroad students truly have the power to make a difference with their voice—and their vote!—during election season (even if they are having the adventure of their lives outside of the U.S.).
+To make sure that being abroad doesn’t get in the way of your vote, we’ve collected these five steps for how to vote from abroad.

-THE BASICS: Because you’re studying abroad this fall and will be out of the country on Election Day, November 8th, you’ll be unable to visit a local polling booth.
-Instead, register for a federal absentee ballot* to cast your vote.
+If you’re studying abroad and will be out of the country on Election Day, you’ll be unable to visit your local polling booth.
+Instead, register for a federal absentee ballot using the process below to cast your vote.

 Heads up: there is a lot of information out there—but don’t get discouraged!
 You can do this, and we’re here to help.
 For now, just keep that webpage open in another window so you can find state-specific information if you need it.

 What: The Federal Post Card Application (FPCA) is a multi-function form.
-With this form, you can register to vote, request an absentee ballot, and change your voting party if you wish.
+With this form, you can register to vote, request an absentee ballot, and update contact information.

 When: As soon as possible!